Himalayan

 the biggest sect in Tibetan Buddhism.

-As a part of their study, lamas must participate in debates
+process.
+As a part of their study, lamas must participate

-to further their comprehension and proceed to more advanced
+in debates to further their comprehension and proceed to

-levels of study.
-The debating traditions in the Sera Monastery
+more advanced levels of study.
+The debating traditions in

-are unique among the three famous monasteries in Lhasa.
+the Sera Monastery are unique among the three famous monasteries

 Gaden Monastery and Drepung Monastery have already established